cachix/devenv/docs/blog/posts/devenv-v1.3-instant-developer-environments-with-nix-caching.md

 To leverage devenv's caching capabilities with direnv, we've updated the `.envrc` file to utilize devenv's new caching logic.

-If you enjoy the convenience of direnv integration into editors and reloading of your development environment make sure to update `.envrc` to:
+If you currently enjoy the convenience of our direnv integration to reload your development environment, make sure to update your `.envrc` to:

 ```
 source_url "https://raw.githubusercontent.com/cachix/devenv/82c0147677e510b247d8b9165c54f73d32dfd899/direnvrc" "sha256-7u4iDd1nZpxL4tCzmPG0dQgC5V+/44Ba+tHkPob1v2k="